Subject Media Associations

 Subject-media associations

-The Subject-media associations are the primary mechanism by which information of various forms is associated with visual media in the Cogniac system.
-All model predictions and user feedback result in subject-media associations that vary in probability based on the strength of the association.
-As a reminder, a subject media association probability of 1 corresponds with a definite positive association (subject present), and a probability of 0 corresponds with a definite negative association (subject not present).
+The Subject-Media Associations are the main way that different types of information are linked to visual media in the Cogniac system.
+All predictions made by the model and user feedback generate subject-media associations that vary in probability according to the strength of the association.
+It’s important to note that a subject-media association probability of 1 indicates a strong positive association (meaning the subject is present).
+In contrast, a probability of 0 indicates a strong negative association (meaning the subject is not present).

 The Cogniac system constantly assesses the accuracy of both user feedback and application model predictions (based on user feedback).
 User feedback is cross-validated against other user feedback to assess individual user feedback accuracy.
 Application model predictions are validated against user feedback to determine model accuracy.
 These assessments occur within a Bayesian statistical framework that treats users and models almost identically.
 The only difference is that there is a baseline assumption that, on average, our users are better than random, e.g., not evil.
 We prefer not to have to relax that assumption...